HugoBlox/theme-academic-cv/content/en/post/2022_announcement/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "The dates for the 2022 battle are OFFICIAL!"
+title: "The dates for the 2022 Great Snowball Fight are OFFICIAL!"
 subtitle: "Mark Saturday, 8 January 2022 on your calendars!"
 summary: "Mark Saturday, 8 January 2022 on your calendars!"
 authors: [af]
-tags: []
+tags: [2022]
 categories: []
 date: 2021-11-14T15:12:11+01:00
 lastmod: 2021-11-14T15:12:11+01:00